Pediatric Cancer Care

 - Long-term follow-up for survivors of childhood cancer

-Our Survivors’ Clinic caregivers help identify health issues related to cancer surgery, chemotherapy and radiation exposures.
+At our Survivors’ Clinic, caregivers help identify health issues related to cancer surgery, chemotherapy and radiation exposures.

 The group sees childhood cancer survivors of all ages, including adults.
 Our aim is to diagnose early treatable issues, such as endocrine, reproductive health, neuropsychiatric and bone health, and then start screening patients for more serious issues.
-During visits, the team screens for problems and ensures that survivors are getting the follow-up care they need.
+During visits, the team screens for problems and ensures that cancer survivors are getting the follow-up care they need.
 Examinations, testing as needed, and patient and family education are key components.